mmycin/zigport/docs/CONTRIBUTING.md

 ## License

-By contributing to RustPort, you agree that your contributions will be licensed under the project's [MIT License](../LICENSE).
+By contributing to zigport, you agree that your contributions will be licensed under the project's [MIT License](../LICENSE).